Frequently Asked Questions

 An example of a career stream is Managerial (M), which includes all non-executive “people managers” (i.e., jobs with direct reports).
 Job levels within the Managerial career stream include Supervisors (M1), Managers (M2), Assistant Directors (M3), and more.

 The framework was developed collaboratively with Huron Consulting Group.
-In part, it is based on marketleading practices – or the most effective ways that other universities categorize their jobs.
+In part, it is based on market leading practices – or the most effective ways that other universities categorize their jobs.
 We also considered the unique structure and types of jobs across Adams State, ensuring the framework represents all Professional and Administrative jobs.

 While we do not expect to make extensive changes to the job classification framework, it will be adjusted over time.
 Periodically, we will review job families and sub-families to see if additions, removals, or edits to language are needed.
 We will also review career streams and job levels for language changed, but do not anticipate adding job levels in the near future.

 The Human Resources and Core eTeam are working through a process called “mapping.”
 This is where we align all Professional and Administrative jobs to the new classification framework.
-We will assign each job a job family, sub-family, career stream, and job level.
+We assign each job a job family, sub-family, career stream, and job level.

 Phase 1: Initial Mapping